ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/linked-to-non-obs-column.md

-# Error - Linked to non-observation column error
+# Error - Linked to non-observations column error

 ## When it occurs